Insights

 Energy-Saving Technologies and EEDI/EEXI

 For the EEDI, to apply energy-saving technologies and obtain approval from a Recognized Organization (RO), the guidelines of IACS Procedural Requirement No.38-Rev.4 must be followed.
 This requirement details the procedures for all activities in which the classification society is involved during the inspection and certification of EEDI, as per the regulations 5, 6, 7, 8, and 9 of MARPOL Annex VI.
-Conversely, it is important to note that the application of EEXI is governed differently by Resolution MEPC.335(76), MEPC.350(78), MEPC.351(78), IACS Recommendation No.172-Rev.1 (revised in April 2024), and IACS Recommendation No.173.
+Conversely, it's important to note that the application of EEXI is governed differently by Resolution MEPC.335(76), MEPC.350(78), MEPC.351(78), IACS Recommendation No.172-Rev.1 (revised in April 2024), and IACS Recommendation No.173.

 EEDI/EEXI Calculation Formula Referred to Resolution MEPC.333(76)